willfurnass/sheffield_hpc/stanage/software/apps/ansysem.rst

 Usage
 -----

-ANSYSEM software can be loaded using one of the following module load commands:
+ANSYSEM software can be loaded using the following module commands:

 .. code-block::